FACTIONS: THE FREE

 Never Coming Home

-If it goes unattended for too long, the wound grows, feeding on all the good around it until all that remains is the familiar shape of someone you used to know.
+If that pain goes unattended for too long, the wound grows, devouring the good around it until all that remains is the familiar shape of someone you used to know.
 A pale shade trying to survive in a world of eggshells and isolation.

 Everyone in North Hold could hear the sound of whistling as the figure approached.
 A deep throaty tune carried for miles by a light breeze.
 On any other day, it could’ve been a shipwright returning home from the fisheries of the interior.
 Even its silhouette coming up the tree-lined curve seemed at first like a broadly built man with a rucksack thrown over his left shoulder.

 To the boy chopping firewood near the stump, it was the father he’d prayed for finally returning home after a long winter.
 He wasn’t that far off, but when he heard his mother’s heartbroken

 scream, he wiped the optimism from his eyes, refocused, and looked again.